MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/ccomcontrolbase-class.md

 ### <a name="remarks"></a>Açıklamalar

-Denetim pencereli ise, `~CComControlBase` [destroyıwindow](/windows/win32/api/winuser/nf-winuser-destroywindow)'u çağırarak onu yok eder.
+Denetim pencereli ise, `~CComControlBase` [Destroyıwindow](/windows/win32/api/winuser/nf-winuser-destroywindow)'u çağırarak dosyayı yok eder.

 ##  <a name="controlqueryinterface"></a>CComControlBase:: Controlqueryınterface